-The District's policy is to permit employees to accumulate an amount of earned vacation pay and sick leave benefits.
+The District's policy is to permit employees to accumulate an amount of earned vacation pay benefits.

 6. Net Position

 Net position is classified into two components: net investment in capital assets and unrestricted.
 These classifications are defined as follows: